redsteve-bhr/playground/steve-bot/README.md

 ## Available Commands
 Mention the bot by its Slack display name (e.g., @Security Bot) followed by a command:
 - `help` - Shows a list of all available commands with descriptions
-- `summarize` - Provides a summary of the last 24 hours of conversation in the current channel
+- `summarize [days]` - Provides a meaningful summary of conversations in the channel.
+Optionally specify the number of days to look back (default: 1, max: 7)
 - `channel-info` - Shows detailed information about the current channel including creation date, member count, and purpose

 You can also just mention the bot without any command to see the help message.